injDakov/AutoTrader/README.md

 Based on my observations of the crypto market in recent months, I've concluded that it's more advantageous to concentrate on a smaller number of pairs with a higher count of active orders.
 This approach leads to more executed orders and, consequently, more frequent profits.

-**Update: February 2024** Currently, my pairs' configuration consists of 7 active pairs with a total of 198 orders.
+**Update, February 2024:** Currently, my pairs' configuration consists of 7 active pairs with a total of 198 orders.

 # To use the AutoTrader effectively, follow these steps